wilfz/CLCL/README.md

 Multiple keys can be set for one window.
 If multiple keys are set, the keys will be sent in order from the top.

 ## Tools (plug-ins)

+Tools let you process current selection, history or template data before pasting, or extend CLCL's functionality.

-The installation package also includes binaries of some useful plugins from https://nakka.com/soft/clcl/index_eng.html.
+The installation package includes binaries of some useful plugins from https://nakka.com/soft/clcl/index_eng.html.
 These plugins have been reworked to fit current operating systems; especially the plugin DLLs are installed into the same folder as clcl.exe, the plugins' ini files to the same location as clcl.ini.

+### tool_text
+Text manipulation tools:
+- To Lower - Convert to lowercase
+- To Upper - Convert to UPPERCASE
+- Quotation - Mark as quotation e.g. with a leading '>' or an indention
+- Un Quotation - Remove quotation from selected text
+- Word Wrap - Wrap text at specified column width
+- <TAG></TAG> - Wrap text with custom tags
+- Delete CRLF - Remove line breaks
+- Connection of text - Join clipboard history into one text
+- Edit - Open text in an edit window

+### tool_utl
+Utility tools:
+- Clear History - Delete all history items
+- Clear Clipboard - Clear the clipboard
+- Play Sound - Play a sound when items are added to history
+- Always on Top - Keep viewer window on top
+- Un Top - Remove always on top setting
+- Save of more items - Save multiple selected items to files

+### tool_clip
 tool_clip.dll is an additional plugin from https://github.com/wilfz/CLCL-tool_clip.

-To process history or template item data or add functions to CLCL, add plugin-DLLs in the "Tool" option.
+Currently it contains the following features for clipboard items:
+- Replace tabstops and/or sequences of spaces by a character string of choice
+- Replace with regular expressions
+- Export items and template folders to json file
+- Import text items and folders from json file and merge them into template folders
+- Export to and import from android app "Clipper"
+- Convert tab separated data into an html table snippet, ready to insert into an email, OneNote, etc.
+- Send menu item to clipboard
+- Show currently selected item in viewer
+- Save CLCL templates to and load from an ODBC database
+- To be continued ...

+**Configure tools in Options → Tools:**

-When you select the DLL and function name, the tool name and call type will be automatically set.
+When you select the DLL and function name, the tool name and call type are  automatically set.

-The call type "Action Menu" allows you to execute from the "Tools" popup menu.
+- The call type **Viewer** allows you to execute from the viewer's tool menu.
-The call type "Viewer" allows you to execute from the viewer's tool menu.
+- The call type **Action Menu** allows you to execute from the "Tools" popup menu.

-The "Send copy and paste" option copies the marked data from the active window, executes the tool on the copied data, and afterwards pastes the modified data back into the active window.
+  - The **Send copy and paste** sub-option copies the marked data from the active window, executes the tool on the copied data, and afterwards pastes the modified data back into the active window.
-If this option is not checked, the tool is executed on the most recent history item and sent to the clipboard.
-In the tool menu that appears when you right-click an item in the action menu, the tool is executed on the selected item and sent to the clipboard.
+Without this option, the tool runs on the newest history item and copies it to the clipboard.
+For right-click tool menus on items, the tool runs on the selected item and sends the result to the clipboard.
-If "Paste" is not enabled in the action settings, pasting will not be performed after copying and executing the tool.

-Drag and drop a DLL into the tool list window to display a list of tools that can be registered, and you can select multiple tools to register them all at once.
+Drag and drop a plug-in DLL into the tool list window to display a list of tools that can be registered, and you can select multiple tools to register them all at once.

 ## Command Line
 When starting CLCL, you can specify a command line to specify the operation after startup.